PoliBa-Space-Program/iris/README.md

 ## To Do
 Next things to do:
- - version check
- - enum
+ - enums
- - use structs and enums as field types
+ - structs
- - import
+ - imports
  - N-dimensions arrays
  - Extend code generation to other languages (Python, C++, C)